UOB One Account to Cut Interest Rate from 7.8% to 6%—Which Savings Accounts Will Earn You More?

 S$3,000

 You start with the same 0.05% base interest and then earn extra interest depending on what actions you complete that month.
-Let’s look at the bonus interest for the lowest tier of savings (your first $75,000):
+Here’s a breakdown of the tiered bonus interest rates and the EIR you’ll earn on the first $100,000, on top of 0.05% base interest:

 The DBS Multiplier account is certainly a viable alternative to UOB One if you’re a salaried worker.